ppy/osu-wiki/news/2017-09-21-beatmap-spotlights-july-august-2017.md

 [![](/wiki/shared/news/2017-09-21-beatmap-spotlights-july-august-2017/click-soleily-remix.jpg)](https://osu.ppy.sh/s/609391)

 A cool map from **[iloveyou4ever](https://osu.ppy.sh/u/4964596)** this month!
-This approved difficulty sufficiently utilizes characteristic sound effects of Soleily present in the song as the framework for the map, making pattern arrangement clean and consistent.
+This approved difficulty sufficiently utilizes characteristic sound effects from Soleily present in the song as the framework for the map, making pattern arrangement clean and consistent.
 Streams of moderate length in the transition periods accompany the music pretty well, which add spice to the overall structure of the map.

 Slider velocity alterations are also natural and intuitive, fitting the pace of the song accordingly.
 You're sure to find it interesting and get some simple stream practice through playing this beatmap.

 [![](/wiki/shared/news/2017-09-21-beatmap-spotlights-july-august-2017/cry-thunder.jpg)](https://osu.ppy.sh/s/500752)

-It's time to Cry Thunder! **[Surono](https://osu.ppy.sh/u/3611370)** is storming this month's spotlights with a 1/3 and 1/6-snap filled song by DragonForce!
+It's time to Cry Thunder! **[Surono](https://osu.ppy.sh/u/3611370)** is storming this month's Spotlights with a 1/3 and 1/6-snap filled song by DragonForce!

 Using the relatively uncommon 1/3 snap as the song's main rhythm, Surono has created a map that becomes noteworthy simply from clever utilization of this unusual beat snapping.
 Mixed together with solid drum mapping and guitar solos, he has made a very respectable entry into this month's Spotlight.

 [![](/wiki/shared/news/2017-09-21-beatmap-spotlights-july-august-2017/my-so-called-life.jpg)](https://osu.ppy.sh/s/627934)

-Finally, three years after the first Venetian Snares song has been ranked in osu!standard, osu!taiko has finally gotten a ranked map of this breakcore artist as well, and it has proven to work very nicely.
+Finally, three years after the first Venetian Snares song had been ranked in osu!standard, osu!taiko has finally gotten a ranked map of this breakcore artist as well, and it has proven to work very nicely.

 Difficult rhythms, dense patterns, streams and various combined note snaps: My So-Called Life has everything, and **[Raiden](https://osu.ppy.sh/u/2239480)** has combined them all into an amazing map.
 Also, don't get fooled by the long calm section in the first third of the song - the difficulty quickly ramps up as the song enters its more intense parts.

 [![](/wiki/shared/news/2017-09-21-beatmap-spotlights-july-august-2017/sayonara-memories.jpg)](https://osu.ppy.sh/s/606364)

 **[Akemi_Homura](https://osu.ppy.sh/u/707980)** has put out a great entry into Ranked this month with Sayonara Memories!
 The simple 1/2 + 1/4 patterns are neatly mapped with appropriate consistency and the song parts were divided very well by patterning within the map itself, making it very interesting to play.
-It is also good practice for double time, since the map has many rest sections dividing the more difficult ones.
+It is also good practice for Double Time, since the map has many rest sections dividing the more difficult ones.
 There's bound to be something for everyone in this one!

 ## osu!catch